 Journal through photos this week, using the perspective of gratitude.
-Your photos should focus on a different theme each day: energy, people, nature, play, beauty, comfort and music.
+Each day your photos will focus on a different theme: energy, people, nature, play, beauty, comfort and music.
 At the end of the week, look through your pictures of simple, everyday things that, with a change in perspective, aren't so ordinary to you anymore.

-Create a presentation using the photos you collected.
-Include a poem that captures how this exercise changed your perspective on gratitude.
-Share your presentation with a family member or friend.
+Create a presentation of photos and include a poem that captures how this exercise changed your perspective.
+Share your presentation with a family member or friend, explaining why you're grateful for these things.